 If you are applying as a representative of a club, business or other group, you and any paid managers or servers for your event must complete Serving it Right: The Responsible Beverage Service Program, before you can apply for a Special Occasion Licence.

 If you are applying as an individual (not attached to a group), you will most likely not be required to complete Serving It Right, but if you hire any managers or servers, they must each have a Serving It Right certificate by the time you hold your event.

 Sales and Service

 You must purchase your liquor from a BC Liquor Store or another source approved by the Liquor Distribution Branch.

-You may only provide (serve but not sell) home-made beer, cider or wine or UBrew/UVin products under a private family special occasion licence.
+You may only provide (serve but not sell) home-made beer, cider or wine or UBrew/UVin (Ferment-on-Premises) products under a private family special occasion licence.
 You may not allow the people attending the event to bring their own liquor, at either a private or a public special event.